-- Fresher to Farm — Alicia studies at the Royal Agricultural University in England and said she would really appreciate it if you would check out my new farming blog on my journey to becoming a farmer.
-Looks like she has some really great
+- Fresher to Farmer — Alicia studies at the Royal Agricultural University in England and said she would really appreciate it if you would check out my new farming blog on my journey to becoming a farmer.
+Looks like she has some really great posts!

 - From Field-to-Field – The folks at Servi-Tech have this blog to keep people up on what’s happening in the fields they service.

 - From My Front Porch — Jent her husband Chris and kids are enjoying life on the farm in Indiana.
 She writes about various things that happen — from sending hogs to market, to feeding horses and taking care of cows.

 - From Sand Creek: One Writer’s Blog — Lynn Woolf lives on a farm and as a PR person has a great knack for for putting together posts that cross those two areas.

 - From the Tractor Seat — Jillian and Jared Etress grow cotton, peanuts, a few cattle and a great life together in Alabama.
 It seems like I have known her since she was a baby but really, it was only since she was in college.
 Since then she’s grown as a person in such awesome ways as has their farm & family.
 I really love thta she’s been sharing some of the work they did in Haiti.

 - Get the Facts from Farmer Gene — Farmer Gene is with BIO and provides a look at biotechnology in farming.

 - Girl Meets Farm — simple enough title… and she writes post now and then